umerzia-7001/umerzia-7001/README.md

-- 🔭 I’m currently working on Ios developmnet and Deeplearning
+- 🔭 I’m currently working on Ios development and Deeplearning

 - 👯 I’m looking to collaborate on deeplearning or making Ios app